MicrosoftDocs/microsoft-365-community/community/microsoft365-maturity-model--infrastructure.md

 #### 100 Technology

-- There is no planned network design or management
+- There is no planned network design or management.
-- Devices are commonly directly connected to computers rather than via a network
+- Devices are commonly directly connected to computers rather than via a network.
 - There is no device management.
-- The organization is unaware of the need to do patch management
+- The organization is unaware of the need to do patch management.
 - Single production environment, or small set of static test machines, if any.
 - Different hardware, standards, and software are in use.
-- There is no disaster recovery plan, so recovery of servers, devices, networks, etc. are rebuilt manually based on memory and Google searches (!)
+- There is no disaster recovery plan, so recovery of servers, devices, networks, etc. are rebuilt manually based on memory and Google searches.
 - Tools used for admin are based on individual preferences/knowledge, without standardization of organization fit.
 - Configurations of sites, applications, etc. created and used with out-of-the-box functionality or based on individual adjustments or knee-jerk lock down.
 Templates are not used, and provisioning processes are not employed.
 - If virtual machines are used at all, these are ungoverned, with no management of resources, event logs, standards, etc.